joekrump/react-redux-laravel/readme.md

 $ webpack -w
 ```

+This will compile js into `bundle.js` located in the `public/js` directory

 ## Note that this is still very much a 'work in progress'

 Basic functionality such as logging in and out has been implemented and other functionality is continuing to be developed.